 The nicest compliment was when my son said the ziti was one of the top five meals I’d ever made.
 He said he wished it was served in a restaurant so he could get more whenever he wanted.
 (No need for that, honey; just say when:-)) It was all music to my ears.
 I’d been working on making a good batch of baked ziti and eggplant for years.

 I love roasted eggplant.
 I was taught by my mother to sweat (salt and drain) eggplant before cooking to rid it of its bitterness.
 Indeed, for most of my adult life, I have equated the brown liquid that dripped from the colander during sweating as the color of bitterness.
 The more brown liquid in the sink, the more successful I thought I would be in producing a delicious eggplant dish.
 But recently, I learned the true reason for sweating had nothing to do with bitterness and everything to do with the anatomy of eggplant.
 Eggplant is porous; it is full of small air pockets that absorb oil like a sponge.
 Sweating draws out water from the cells.
 The water released floods the tiny air pockets essentially eliminating the open spaces that frying oil would otherwise occupy.

 The results have been delightful.
-At a recent dinner party, guests started gobbling down these unadorned slices of roasted eggplant before I even got to the step of smothering them with marinara sauce and mozzarella.
-This is why I roast vegetables, you get to taste their essence.
+At a recent dinner party, guests started gobbling down the unadorned slices of roasted eggplant before I even got to the step of smothering them with marinara sauce and mozzarella.
+This is why I roast most vegetables, you get to taste their essence.

-Recently, I went to the Richland Farmers Market in Nashville and bought these gorgeous, violet, svelte, Italian varieties of eggplant (melanzana, in Italian) from the Corner Spring Farm.
+Recently, I went to the Richland Farmers Market in Nashville and bought these gorgeous, svelte, Italian varieties of eggplant (melanzana, in Italian) from Corner Spring Farm.
 They had delightful names like Violeta di Toscano, Rosa Blanca, Clara, and Beatrice.